What is eligible?

 - All analytical costs (including shipping) from accredited laboratories, if accompanied by receipts.

-- Standard sample collection costs of $20 per sample (rock, silt, soil, vegetation, water) providing:
+- Sample administration costs of $10 per sample (rock, silt, soil, vegetation, water) providing:

 – the samples are analyzed;